|Hollywoodland||Apr 11 2014|

 You can get a sense from these two pieces just how extensive Confidential’s network of spies was, and who they were—cabbies, switchboard operators, busboys, mailmen, and doormen.
 You can also, if you imagine yourself as a movie star, get a sense of how paranoid Hollywood players must have been.
 Every misstep—no matter how small—was splashed across Confidential’s pages.

 For a while, the stars simply hoped against hope they could stay under the radar, but eventually they went on the offensive and ran Confidential into the ground with lawsuits.
 But in 1957, the magazine was still at the height of its power, selling millions of copies and being read secondhand by millions more who were too prim to be seen buying a scandal sheet.
 Confidential’s actual circulation may have been quadruple its sales figures.
 Humphrey Bogart said it best: “Everybody reads it but they say the cook brought it into the house.”

 |Femmes Fatales||Jan 6 2010|

-Publicity still of English actress Diana Dors made her role in 1957's The Unholy Wife.
+Two publicity stills of English actress Diana Dors made for her role in 1957's The Unholy Wife.
 Her real last name was Fluck, and she joked about that unfortunate fact, famously quipping, “They asked me to change my name.
 I suppose they were afraid that if my real name Diana Fluck was in lights and one of the lights blew...”